ropensci/ruODK/README.md

 install.packages('ruODK')
 ```

-Alternativey, you can install the development version (`main` branch):
+Alternatively, you can install the development version from the `main`
+branch.

 ``` r
 if (!requireNamespace("remotes")) install.packages("remotes")